-The mouse has two rollers inside it, one at the top or bottom and one at the side.
+The roller mouse has two rollers inside it, one at the top or bottom and one at the side.
 A rubber ball rests on these rollers inside the mouse, and touches the mouse pad outside.
 Moving the mouse moves the ball, which moves the rollers.
 When the rollers spin, that tells the computer to move the pointer on the screen.
+A laser mouse simply has a laser shining on the mouse pad or table to notice when the mouse moves.